-Trade associations serve as an important voice for the industry, working to identify issues that range across a broad spectrum of topics and to develop and promote sound policy.
+Trade associations work to identify issues that range across a broad spectrum of topics and to develop and promote sound policy.

 - 1. We are committed to compliance, transparency, and accountability in our lobbying activities. - 2.
 We have executive management and Board oversight of direct and indirect lobbying activities. - 3.
 We are committed to having an honest conversation.
 This means sharing our perspective, listening to others, respecting differences, and working to find solutions. - 4.
-Our climate lobbying activities are designed to support our commitment to delivering affordable, reliable, and ever-cleaner energy and to help advance the global energy transition. - 5.
-We rarely agree 100 percent with any trade association, but we believe participation is important to advancing Chevron's view on the energy transition.
+Our climate lobbying activities seek to encourage appropriate measures supporting our ambition to deliver affordable, reliable, and ever-cleaner energy, including on issues of public policy like the global energy transition. - 5.
+We rarely agree 100 percent with any trade association, but we believe participation is important to the informed exchange of views on issues like the energy transition.

-See our lobbying report at chevron.com/-/media/chevron/ sustainability/documents/chevron-climate-lobbying-report. pdf for more information on our engagement with trade associations and page 49 for our climate policy positions.
+See our climate lobbying report at chevron/sustainability/documents/chevron-climate-lobbying-report.pdf for more information on our engagement with trade associations and page 56 for our climate policy positions.

 Climate-related issues are integrated into the Company's strategy and planning, capital investment reviews, and risk management tools and processes, where applicable (see pages 30-31).
 They are also factored into the Company's long-range supply, demand, and energy price forecasts (see page 29).